 First of all, you may need to make sure your graphics card supports multiple monitors.
 Normally, every graphics card provides at least two outputs, but you will need to check the graphics card properties on the manufacturer’s website, find your graphics card and check the specifications to see if it supports adding two external monitors.

 For example, if you are using the NVIDIA GeForce graphics card, you can check it out on the official website, and click your graphics card, and check the specification, then you will see if it supports multiple monitors.

-If it does not support adding multiple monitors, you may need to buy and install a correct graphics card (e.g GeForce RTX 2080) before you keep processing.
+If it does not support adding multiple monitors, you may need to buy and install a correct graphics card (e.g GeForce RTX 30 Series) before you keep processing.

 2. Check available ports on your laptop

 Then you may need to check the ports on your laptop.
 Generally, a computer or laptop should include any of these four ports:

-Display Port can provide an interface with an optional audio high-definition content protection.
+Display Port can provide an interface with optional audio high-definition content protection.

 Digital Video Interface (DVI) is usually color-coded with white plastic and labels.